 To support traceback, the various entities are identified by the certificates in the certification path as follows:

-The Subject field of the STI root and intermediate certificates held by CA-1 must identify CA-1.
+The Subject field of the STI root and intermediate certificates held by CA-1 identifies CA-1.

-The TNAuthList of the intermediate certificate held by CA-2 must identify SP-1.
-The Subject field of this intermediate certificate may also identify SP-1 (as shown in the example).
-However, the TNAuthList is the authoritative source of identity for the certificate holder.
+The TNAuthList of the intermediate certificate held by CA-2 identifies SP-1.
+The Subject field of this intermediate certificate also identifies SP-1.

-The Subject field of the delegate end entity certificate held by Enterprise-1 may or may not identify Enterprise-1 (in this example Enterprise-1 is identified in the Subject field).
-For cases where the end entity certificate holder is not identified in the Subject field, the enterprise identity can be obtained from SP-1; i.e., ask the SP-1 to provide the identity of the VoIP Entity who was issued this delegate end entity certificate.
+The Subject field of the delegate end entity certificate held by Enterprise-1 identifies Enterprise-1.

 Figure 6.1 – Delegate Certificate Certification Path Example